joseconti/woo-redsys-gateway-light/readme.txt

 Requires at least: 4.0
 Tested up to: 6.0
 Donate link: https://www.joseconti.com/cursos-online/micropatrocinio/
-Stable tag: 3.0.6
+Stable tag: 4.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 WC requires at least: 4.0
 WC tested up to: 6.1

 Add Redsys Gateway and BIZUM to WooCommerce.
-This is the Lite version of the official WooCommerce Redsys plugin at WooCommerce.com
+This is the Lite version of the official WooCommerce Redsys plugin at WooCommerce.com.

 == Description ==

 = Light version Features =

-This is the Light version of the official WooCommerce Redsys plugin at WooCommerce.com
+This is the Light version of the official WooCommerce Redsys plugin at WooCommerce.com.

 You can find the PRO version at [WooCommerce.com](https://woocommerce.com/products/redsys-gateway/)

-With this extension you get all you need for use Redsys Gateway.
+With this extension, you get all you need to use Redsys Gateway.

-* Always compatible with latest WooCommerce version & continuous audits by WooCommerce Team.
+* Always compatible with the latest WooCommerce version & continuous audits by WooCommerce Team.
 * PSD2 Compatible
 * Redsys Redirection Lite
 * Bizum Lite